edpanameno/GDSReport/README.md

 ﻿# GDS Report

-A .NET Console application that will be used to generate the GDS Report I run for the Client services department on the first day of each month.
-The motivation behind this application is to automate this for the deparment so that I can do a basic query on the directory and have the results be sent to interested parties (me cc'ed) at 7:00 a.m. each morning on the first day of each month.
+A .NET console application that is used to query active directory and generate and email a report to interested parties.
+The application is executed thru a scheduled task in windows on the first day of month.
+It uses NDesk.Options to allow users to use different paramters to generate different reports (at this time only one type of report exists, but more can be added later).
+The EPPLus library is used to also generate an excel file with the results of the query.
+The excel file is then emailed to users along with a count summary of users by department.